speechace/speechace-api-samples/README.md

 Android mobile devices.

 # Trying the samples
-We have deployed one of the samples at https://www.speechace.co/api_sample
+We have deployed one of the samples at https://www.speechace.co/api_sample .
+Please feel free to try it out there.

 # Contributing
 Please feel free to contribute to this repo via pull requests.
 We are happy to partner with you.